PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 But I couldn't say that.
 Who would believe me?
 What makes me think my coding is so much better?

 This article is my attempt to explain my position.
-I'm going to take that example FXML and its FXML Controller code (and other stuff it turns out it needs to work), and re-write it as Kotlin code.
+I'm going to take that example FXML and its FXML Controller code (and other stuff it turns out it needs to work), and re-write it as purely coded layout in Kotlin.

 My hope is that you can look at the original FXML and code, and then look at my version, and you will see the potential for writing your layouts by hand.